nreaLms/halflife-featureful/README.md

 * monster_barnacle health can be configured via skill.cfg
 * Houndeye squad leader can play leaderlook animation.
 * Alien grunts, bullsquids, houndeyes, gonomes, pitdrones and voltigores restore health when they eat meat or enemy corpses.
+* Alien slave attack rate can be configured via skill.cfg (In Half-Life it's hardcoded as 1 for easy and normal, and 1.5 for hard difficulty)

 ### Alien slave features

 Alien slaves (also known as vortigaunts) got many new abilities.
 Now they gain energy to heal themselves when attack enemies with lightning.
 They can use free energy to heal or revive ally vortigaunts and boost their claws damage.
 They also can use a coil attack and summon familiars (snarks or headcrabs).
 Their hands are glowing when they use their abilities.
-The available abilities can be configured in source code.
+The available abilities can be configured in dlls/islave.cpp.

 ### New weapons